JonathanCharalambous/holbertonschool-simple_shell/README.md

 + handles the `PATH`
 + implements the `env` built in
 + simple commands such as '/bin/ls' , 'echo' and 'ls' are supported
-+ return is the exit status of the last executed command
++ return: exit status of the last executed command
 + Betty coding style is followed